Generate summary with AI

 Reasons to choose this router | Extend wifi 6E coverage by 200m² with each extra satellite10 GB WAN-port & 2,5 and 1 Gigabit Ethernet portsCompatible with any ISP |

-Reasons to not choose this router | Overkill for smaller businesses with only a handful of devices |
+Reasons not to choose this router | Overkill for smaller businesses with only a handful of devices |

 2. Best budget wifi router (ASUS RT-AXE7800)